 When a person is been convicted and there is a possibility to deprive him of his life or property or liberty but in that case, the individual should understand the process as to why he has to go through this.
 It is important to give him a notice stating was wrong he has committed for which he is being convicted, a reasonable time should be given to him to make his defense and the proceedings should be made to be understood by him.

 It prohibits the judiciary to punish an individual for any wrong that affects fundamental right until and unless there is an obligation on the part of the judiciary to do so which should be communicated.
 The right included in this is freedom of speech and expression, freedom of assembly, freedom of religion.

-Prisoners Rights and Prison Reforms
+Prisoners’ Rights and Prison Reforms

 Prisoners after being sentenced to jail still remain the people to whom the government should provide justice.
 The prison is being the centre of injustice devoiding the prisoners from the custodial provisions and transparency in the system.
-With poor prison environment, unhygienic conditions, improper representation, being in the waitlist for pending trials, these prisoners suffer a lot and become mentally ill and more vulnerable than before.
-Many of which are juveniles who are yet to be proven guilty.
-Most of which are poor who can’t afford good representation.
+With a poor prison environment, unhygienic conditions, improper representation, being in the waitlist for pending trials, these prisoners suffer a lot and become mentally ill and more vulnerable than before.
+Many of them are juveniles who are yet to be proven guilty.
+Most of them are poor who can’t afford good representation.